 The Green Planet Dubai

-Your first stop is The Green Planet Dubai – an indoor tropical rainforest teeming with over 3000 plants and exotic animals and birds.
+Your first stop is The Green Planet Dubai – an indoor tropical rainforest teeming with over 3000 plants, exotic animals, and rare birds.
 Wander through the indoor misty arena, created by a beautiful waterfall, and surrender yourself to lush, tranquil greenery all around you.
-This spot is one of the best summer activities for kids in Dubai to escape the scorching heat and enjoy time in cool, misty space while exploring an array of nature-related activities and animal encounters.
+This spot is one of the best summer activities for kids in Dubai where they can escape the scorching heat and enjoy time in a cool, misty space while exploring an array of nature-related activities and animal encounters.
 So, ensure you book Green Planet Dubai tickets in advance, especially during school holidays, summers and public holidays.

 Ski Dubai

-Next, head to the Mall of the Emirates to have a thrilling time jumping, sliding and tossing in real snow!
+Next, head to the Mall of the Emirates to jump, slide, and toss in real snow!
 Ski Dubai in the Mall of the Emirates is the perfect spot to chill and enjoy some snow adventures with family and friends.
 While you are here, watch out for cute penguins that waddle out for some time.
 These penguin encounters are included in your Ski Dubai tickets.

 Dubai Dolphinarium

 Once you have had your exciting time in Ski Dubai, get set to meet another smart and gentle creature of the ocean.
 Conclude your day by watching a fantastic show of friendly dolphins showing off their talents and swimming gracefully in sync with their instructors.
-One of the interesting facts about Dubai dolphinarium is that it is the only attraction in Dubai with dolphin, seal and exotic bird shows.
-Kids can also get in the pool for meet and greet sessions with dolphins, watch bird shows and more at an additional cost over the Dubai Dolphinarium tickets.
+One of the interesting facts about Dubai Dolphinarium is that it is the only attraction in Dubai that features dolphin, seal, and exotic bird shows.
+Kids can also get in the pool for meet and greet sessions with dolphins, watch bird shows and more at an additional cost than the Dubai Dolphinarium tickets.

 You can also add a trip to Ras Al Khor Wildlife Sanctuary to view the flamboyance of flamingoes, head to Dubai Butterfly Park or watch falconry shows if you have time left after the Dubai Dolphinarium experience.